This course will take place online, for a reduced rate of Full £95 / Conc. £71

 A reading list will be sent out in advance but there is no need to read any of the texts beforehand in advance.
-Ability to take notes – either on screen or on paper – might be useful.
+A pen and paper, or digital equivalent, for taking notes may be useful.

 Will I be assessed?

 There is no formal assessment for courses at Bishopsgate Institute.
 However, to monitor your learning and progress, tutors will assess your participation in classroom activities.

 Image: LGBTQ+ Library